Adopting a dog is like having a second child, so you must ensure you can take good care of the furry companion.

 Why are Dogs More Prone to Botflies?

-Cuterebra is mostly seen in North America, and it attracts rodents, rabbits and Mammals found outdoors.
-Therefore some important causes enumerated below are as follows.
+Cuterebra is mostly seen in North America, and it attracts rodents, rabbits, and Mammals found outdoors.
+Therefore, some important causes are enumerated below.

-- Staying outdoor in the months of summer.
+- Staying outdoors in the months of summer.

 - Hovering in and around the burrows of rabbits.